Mumbai Trans Harbour Link: Fourth attempt

-In January 2013, the Central Government had sanctioned ₹1920 crore, which was 20% of the project cost at the time, in viability gap for the MTHL.
-Under the public private partnership (PPP) basis that the project was proposed to be implemented in, the State Government would also contribute the same amount as the centre, while the remaining 60% would have been borne by the developer who won the bid.
-The concession period would have been 35 years, which included the time-frame of 5 years for the construction.
-However, the consortia shortlisted for the project were concerned that 15-20% of the projected traffic for the MTHL, was due to the proposed Navi Mumbai Airport, which was heavily delayed.
+In January 2013, the Government of India had sanctioned ₹1920 crore, which was 20% of the project cost at the time, in viability gap for the MTHL.
+Under the public private partnership (PPP) basis that the project was proposed to be implemented in, the state government would also contribute the same amount as the centre, while the remaining 60% would have been borne by the developer who won the bid.
+The concession period would have been 35 years, which included the timeframe of 5 years for the construction.
+However, the consortia shortlisted for the project were concerned that 15–20% of the projected traffic for the MTHL, was due to the proposed and now under-construction Navi Mumbai International Airport, which was heavily delayed.
 The MMRDA added provision for a shortfall loan to be made available from the central government if traffic is 20% under the estimate.

 Switch from PPP to EPC model

-The MMRDA decided to scrap the PPP model for the project in August 2013, and instead execute it on a engineering, procurement, and construction (EPC) basis.
+The MMRDA decided to scrap the PPP model for the project in August 2013, and instead execute it on an engineering, procurement, and construction (EPC) basis.
 Subsequently, the Japan International Cooperation Agency (JICA) expressed interest in providing funds for the project.
-In January 2014, Ashwini Bhide, MMRDA additional metropolitan commissioner, told The Indian Express that the state government had sent a formal proposal to the DEA for its approval to get funds from JICA.
+In January 2014, Ashwini Bhide, the then MMRDA additional metropolitan commissioner, told The Indian Express that the state government had sent a formal proposal to the DEA for its approval to get funds from JICA.
 In June 2014, Business Line reported that Jawaharlal Nehru Port Trust authorities had agreed to pick up a stake in the project.

-The project ran into a major hurdle in April 2015, when the forest advisory committee (FAC) of the MoEF withheld its clearance for the project stating that it affects "existing mangroves as well as the flamingo population".
-The project requires clearance from the Ministry as it will affect 38 hectares of protected mangrove forests and 8.8 hectares of forest land on the Navi Mumbai end.
-The sea link's starting point poses a threat to an estimated 20,000-30,000 lesser and greater flamingos and the mangrove habitat.
+The project ran into a major hurdle in April 2015, when the forest advisory committee (FAC) of the MoEFCC withheld its clearance for the project, stating that it would affect the existing mangroves as well as the flamingo population.
+The project require clearance from the ministry as it will affect 38 hectares of protected mangrove forests and 8.8 hectares of forest land on the Navi Mumbai end.
+The sea link's starting point poses a threat to an estimated 20,000–30,000 lesser and greater flamingos and the mangrove habitat.
 The Sewri mudflats are home to 150 species of birds species, and is listed as an "Important Bird Area".
-The FAC instructed the state government to submit a study report on the project's impact on the flamingo population, and recommended that the government seek the help of either the Bombay Natural History Society (BNHS) or the Wildlife Institute of India, Dehradun to conduct the study.
-The cost of the study will be borne by the MMRDA, which will also have to come with safeguards to cause the least disturbance to the flamingos at Sewri.
+The FAC instructed the state government to submit a study report on the project's impact on the flamingo population, and recommended that the government seek the help of either the Bombay Natural History Society (BNHS) or the Wildlife Institute of India, Dehradun, to conduct the study.
+The cost of the study would be borne by the MMRDA, which would also have to come with safeguards to cause the least disturbance to the flamingos at Sewri.